SergLaFlerge/Obsidian/Winter 2025/LING 101 Final Review.md

 2. **Transitive:** Interaction, motion  $+$ contact, induced change of state.
 3. **Ditransitive:** Transfer, interaction that affects a third party.

-The phrase "the dog gives me the balance at the park" still only has a valency of 3.
+The phrase "the dog gives me the ball at the park" still only has a valency of 3.
 The addition of "at the park" can be deleted and the phrase would still be complete.
 The valency, then, is the *minimal* number of arguments that a predicate needs.

 ### Grammatical Relations